bumpper/Coin-Flip/tauri/BUILD_INSTRUCTIONS (conflicted).md

-# Build Instructions for CoinFlip
+# Build Instructions for coinflip

-This document provides detailed instructions for building the CoinFlip application for different platforms.
+This document provides detailed instructions for building the coinflip application for different platforms.

 ## Quick Start